QuantumChemist/OpenGLaDOS/README.md

 # OpenGLaDOS
 <img align="left" src="utils/OpenGLaDOS.png" width="33%" height=auto />

-"Hello, I'm the OpenGLaDOS chatbot.
+ⓘ Hello, I'm the OpenGLaDOS chatbot.

 Although my name might invoke the implication, there is no resemblence with OpenGL. \
 I'm just the OpenScience Enrichment Center chatbot and here to help you. \